oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

 Note: The ability to appropriately detect USM allocated ``std::vector::iterator`` depends on details of the C++ standard library implementation and what information about the allocator is included in the ``std::vector::iterator`` type definition.
-If USM allocated vector iterators are not detectable with your C++ standard library, they will still function as inputs to oneDPL, but they will be treated as if they were host-side ``std::vector::iterator`` as described in the `Use Host-Side std::vector`_ section.
-To guarantee no additional host-side copies, you can use ``std::vector::data()`` in combination with ``std::vector::size()`` with USM allocated vectors to obtain USM pointers which can be used as substitutes for ``std::vector::begin()`` and ``std::vector::end()``.
+You can check if your C++ standard library implementation provides enough information by checking the value of ``oneapi::dpl::usm_allocated_vector_iterators_supported_v<ValueType>``.
+This will evaluate to ``true`` for C++ standard library implementations which allow oneDPL to support USM allocators with this ValueType and ``false`` otherwise.
+If usm_allocators are not supported with your C++ standard library, they will still function as inputs to oneDPL, but they will be treated as if they were host-side ``std::vector::iterator`` as described in the section below.
+To guarantee no additional host-side copies, you can use ``std::vector::data()`` in combination with ``std::vector::size()`` with USM allocated vectors to obtain a USM pointers.
 This will avoid extra host-side copies regardless of the C++ standard library implementation.

 An example of ``std::vector`` with a USM allocator: